RayChimera/configs/README.md

 > Idea: make symlinks to configs in the repo instead of copying files for easier sync between computers in the future

+## Common shortcuts

+* :heavy_check_mark: - My default option for a tool
+* :white_check_mark: - backup option for a tool (I consider switching to it probably or legacy tool).
+I shouldn't install it if I'm not sure I want to switch right now

 ## Basics

 ### Prerequisites